krittiyaclark/junior-showcase-with-React/README.md

-# junior-showcase-with-React
+# Junior Showcase With React
 The Junior Showcase website is the website for junior web developers to showcase their awesome projects.
-The website is build with React, Redux & Firebase.
+The website is build with React, Redux, Firebase & Bootstarp 4